You are here

 10 challenging interview questions

 It’s the interview moment every job seeker dreads.
-Just when you thought you had them eating out of the palm of your hand, you’re hit with a question straight out of left field.
+Just when you thought you had them eating out of the palm of your hand, you’re hit with a question straight out of left field and you freeze.

 While there’s no way of predicting exactly what you’ll be asked at an interview, these answers to our 10 challenging questions might just help you out of a tight spot.

 Why are you leaving your current job?